concord-consortium/portal-pages/README.md

 `npm start` - serve up the examples as well as the library. default port 8080, will choose random port if that one is taken.

-`npm start:prod` - serve up the examples and library in production mode.
+`npm run start:prod` - serve up the examples and library in production mode.
 This is used when integrating with a local portal.
 It will dynamically create both portal-pages.js and portal-pages.css. default port 8080, will choose random port if that one is taken.

-`npm start-portals` - serve up the files in src/portals with a special proxy server to make development of these pages easier.
+`npm run start-portals` - serve up the files in src/portals with a special proxy server to make development of these pages easier.
 See below. default port 10000.

-`npm start-portals:prod` - serve up the files in src/portals with a special proxy server to make development of these pages easier.
+`npm run start-portals:prod` - serve up the files in src/portals with a special proxy server to make development of these pages easier.
 See below. default port 10000.

 ### Development of the homepage and project/collection pages.